Fauna of Great Britain: Amphibians

 The species of amphibian native to Britain are the great crested newt, smooth newt, palmate newt, common toad, natterjack toad, common frog and the pool frog.
+In addition, the agile frog, moor frog and (perhaps) European tree frog are regarded as extirpated natives, lost likely prior to 1800 CE.
 Several other species have become naturalised.

 Reptiles

 Like many temperate areas, Great Britain has few snake species: the European adder is the only venomous snake to be found there.
 The other notable snakes found in Great Britain are the barred grass snake and the smooth snake.
 Great Britain has three native species of lizard: slowworms, sand lizards and viviparous lizards.
 There are also turtles, such as leatherback turtles to be found in the Irish Sea, although these are rarely seen.
 Other reptile species exist but are not native: aesculapian snake, wall lizard and green lizard.